bprode/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+## Drinks
+### Rum and Coke

+Ingredients:
+- Ice
+- 5 oz.
+Cocoa-Cola
+- 2 oz. white or dark rum
+- 1/2 oz. lime juice (optional)
+- Lime wedge, for serving

+Instructions:
+1. Fill a glass with ice.
+2. Add Coca-Cola and rum and stir to combine.
+3. Add lime juice if using and garnish with lime wedge.